-Tertiary education on Grand Cayman began with the establishment of the International College of the Cayman Islands in 1970, followed by the Community College in 1976 and the Truman Bodden Law School in 1982.
+Tertiary education in Cayman began with the establishment of the International College of the Cayman Islands in 1970 (ICCI), followed by the Community College in 1976, and the Truman Bodden Law School in 1982.

 For students that have studied through the American or British education system, please continue reading.

 Requirements for Entry to University for Students Who Went Through the American System

 To graduate with an American high school diploma, students need to obtain at least 20 credits, split between English (4), Social Studies and a Foreign Language (6), Math (6), Arts/Drama/Music (1) and Physical Education (2).
 Credit requirements for graduation is different for every school, however, and will depend on how a school’s curriculum is structured.
 Having said this, all have standard requirements for core subjects such as English, Math, Science and Social Studies, and then elective credits for other classes.